 The center of Charlottesville is the Downtown Mall — a brick-laden pedestrian Main Street flanked by local restaurants, galleries, historic theaters and boutiques.

-Just a 10-to-15-minute walk away lies my home away from home, the IX Art Park.
-IX is turning the abandoned shell of a former textile factory into a one-of-a-kind immersive art space.
-The urban outdoor park is covered in murals and sculptures, while inside lies the Looking Glass, a 3000 square foot enchanted forest you can touch and interact with.
-IX also hosts events every week from salsa lessons to live concerts to a Saturday morning farmers’ market.
+Just a 10-to-15-minute walk away lies my home away from home, the Ix Art Park.
+Ix is turning the abandoned shell of a former textile factory into a one-of-a-kind immersive art space.
+The urban outdoor park is covered in murals and sculptures, while inside lies the Looking Glass, a 6000 square foot enchanted forest and kaleidoscopic cavern you can touch and interact with.
+Ix also hosts events every week from salsa lessons to festivals to a Saturday morning farmers’ market.

-Disclaimer: This is not a sponsored post, but I am employed full-time as IX Art Park’s Marketing Director.
+Disclaimer: This is not a sponsored post, but I am employed full-time by Ix Art Park.

-For more murals, pop on the Charlottesville Mural Project’s interactive map to guide your explorations.
-For a more traditional arts experience, head to a museum or gallery like Kluge-Ruhe Aboriginal Art Collection, Second Street Gallery, or The Fralin Museum of Art.
+For more murals, pop on the Charlottesville Mural Project’s interactive map to guide your explorations or grab this self-guided walking tour itinerary of local murals.
+For a more traditional arts experience, head to a museum or gallery like Kluge-Ruhe Aboriginal Art Collection (the only museum of Indigenous Australian art in the US!), Second Street Gallery, or The Fralin Museum of Art.

 Wineries Near Charlottesville

-You experienced some of the Monticello Wine Trail yesterday in Crozet.
-If you want to head out for more wine tastings, I recommend going north to Barboursville Vineyards and Early Mountain Vineyards, or sticking close to Monticello and visiting Jefferson Vineyards, Gabriele Rausse Winery and Blenheim Vineyards.
+You experienced some of the Monticello Wine Trail earlier in Crozet.
+If you want to head out for more wine tastings, I recommend going north to Barboursville Vineyards and Early Mountain Vineyards, or sticking close to Monticello and visiting Jefferson Vineyards, Gabriele Rausse Winery, Blenheim Vineyards and Eastwood Farm & Winery.
+The Monticello Wine Trail also has a handy digital passport to help guide your visits.
 You could also head south into Nelson County for the ultimate booze traveler’s tour — Route 151 has wineries, craft breweries, cideries and distilleries galore.

 Best Hikes Near Charlottesville